pcc03/eS2S-Tutorial/install.md

 			> ```bash
 			> adb install "/path/to/your/apkfile.apk"
 			> ```
+-
+(tethered with GLASS)
+- Download the **`MASTClient-release.apk`** to your COMPUTER.
+PHONE: select **`MASTServer-release.apk`** to download -> select "Download anyway" -> open with "Package installer".

 ### Step 3: First Use with one pair of glasses

 If you install only one pair of smart glasses, we encourage you to run the following test.
 - @GLASS,
 	- Go to "settings" and enable the "Bluetooth" on GLASS
-	- Search and connect to the target PHONE in the Bluetooth settings
+	- "Remote Control "Search and connect to the target PHONE in the Bluetooth settings
 - @PHONE,
 	- Make sure you connect to the WIFI the same as the one on the computer
 	- Enter the app installed at step 2